jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-009-user-controlled-drift-exemption.md

 But:
 - ❌ Excludes from drift detection (not in `managed_state_projection`)
-- ❌ Excludes from `field_ownership` computed attribute
+- ❌ Excludes from field ownership tracking (not tracked in private state)
 - ❌ Allows external controllers to take ownership without conflicts

-## Critical Implementation Detail: The 3-Hour Bug
+## Critical Implementation Detail: Consistency bug (Historical)

+**Note**: As of ADR-020, `field_ownership` was moved to private state, making this bug obsolete.
+This section is preserved for historical context.

 **Bug discovered**: `field_ownership` filtering MUST happen in **both** `ModifyPlan()` and `ModifyApply()`.